Deciding whether or not to invest

 Finance

 If you decide to invest, you may require external funding.
-Look at your investment from a financier’s perspective and select (in Dutch) the most appropriate financing type.
-Even if you hire professional services (in Dutch) to help you with the preparation, a financier may still deny your application.
+Look at your investment from a financier’s perspective and select the most appropriate financing type.
+Even if you hire professional services to help you with the preparation, a financier may still deny your application.
 You will then have to find alternative financiers or first build up a buffer and then reapply for funding once you find yourself in a better financial position.

 Non-financial factors